Taxes

 All students who are on an F or J immigration status and were physically in the U.S. during the previous calendar year (January 1-December 31) must file at least one U.S. federal income tax return document to the U.S. Internal Revenue Service (IRS) (www.irs.gov) for the tax year.
 Please note that when filing an income tax return you are filing in April for the previous calendar year; for example, income tax returns for the 2022 calendar year must be filed generally by April 15, 2023 (though the IRS will verify each year as to the specific filing deadlines based on day of the week and any federal or state holidays).
 Please see this article from IRS about international students.

-Federal and Massachusetts State income tax return filing deadline for the 2022 calendar year will be on April 18, 2023.
+The deadline for filing a Massachusetts State income tax return for the 2023 calendar year will be on April 17, 2024.

-Students who have resided in another State during the 2022 calendar year will need to verify the deadline to file State income tax returns with that State’s department of taxation or department of revenue in case it is different from the Federal filing deadline of April 18, 2023.
+Students who have resided in another State during the 2023 calendar year will need to verify the deadline to file State income tax returns with that State’s department of taxation or department of revenue in case it is different from the Federal filing deadline.

 Tax Guidance for Non-Resident Aliens